Gloria Jones: Automobile accident

 She was the driver of the car, a Mini 1275 GT, that struck a tree near Barnes Common, killing Bolan at 4 a.m. on September 16, 1977, on the way back to Bolan's Richmond property.
 They had been returning from an evening at a restaurant in Mayfair where they had both been drinking wine.
-Jones was found conscious but critically injured by her brother Richard, with her foot trapped beneath the clutch by the engine.
+Jones was found, conscious but critically injured, by her brother Richard, with her foot trapped beneath the clutch by the engine.
 Bolan was found unconscious in the passenger seat, which had been dislodged and landed in the rear of the vehicle.
 Jones was wearing a seat belt at the time of the crash.
 Bolan was not wearing a seat belt.
 Bolan was pronounced dead at the scene on the arrival of paramedics.
-Jones sustained a broken jaw in the crash and was sent directly to the hospital in London for treatment, fighting for her life while in critical condition.
+Jones sustained a broken jaw in the crash and was sent directly to the hospital in London.
 When she recovered sufficiently to leave hospital, she was informed that Bolan's fans had looted most of their possessions from their house.
 She was later scheduled to appear in court in London on charges of being unfit to drive and of driving a car in a dangerous condition.
 However, she left the UK with her son and returned to the US before the court date, so the Coroner's Court recorded a verdict of accidental death.